Zabriskie Point (1970)

 to his desert retreat.

-The young woman is Daria (Daria Halprin), the real estate tycoon's lover
+The young woman is Daria (Daria Halprin), the real estate tycoon's secretary

 table in the middle of a $40 million deal just to speak casually with her on

 The real star of the movie is the desolate landscape of Death Valley